jbmsacps-stack/Karthificial-Website/Readme.md

 ### Career Guidance Article System

-The career guidance section is built as a structured article system instead of only a set of plain static pages.
+The career guidance section is built as a structured article system instead of only a set of plain static pages (deliberately avoiding "blog" framing in the UI).

 It includes: